expipiplus1/exact-real/readme.md

 Compare evaluating Euler's identity with a `Float`:

+Note that you'll need the `DataKinds` extension turned on to evaluate the examples in this readme.

 ``` haskell
 λ> let i = 0 :+ 1
 λ> exp (i * pi) + 1 :: Complex Float